Journals of Ayn Rand: Contents

 In a foreword for the book, Peikoff describes Rand's journals, with a few exceptions, as being "written for herself, for her own clarity" and not intended for publication.
 A preface by Harriman describes the material as being about three-quarters of Rand's "working journals", collected from "numerous boxes of papers she left behind at her death".
 He describes his editing as consisting of "selection, organization, line editing, and insertion of explanatory comments."
 He says that "not a great deal of line editing was required", and that his editorial insertions and "omissions of passages" are marked in the published text.

 The majority of the book consists of Rand's edited journals, divided into five major sections.
 The first section, titled "Early Projects" includes scenarios for silent movies that Rand developed when she first moved to Hollywood in the 1920s.
 There are also notes and outlines for her first published novel, We the Living, and for another early novel that was never completed, to be entitled The Little Street.
 The Little Street was meant to center around protagonist Danny Renahan, who was based on real-life murderer and kidnapper William Hickman.
-In this first section, she also devotes her own thoughts to Hickman, romanticizing his words (“I am like the state: what is good for me is right.”) and apparent sociopathy ("He does not understand, because he has no organ for understanding, the necessity, meaning or importance of other people.") as indicative of a "real man".
+In this first section, she also devotes her own thoughts to Hickman, romanticizing his words (“I am like the state: what is good for me is right.”) and detachment from others ("He does not understand, because he has no organ for understanding, the necessity, meaning or importance of other people.") as indicative of a "real man".
 Entries in an early "philosophic journal" from April and May 1934, are described by Rand as "the vague beginnings of an amateur philosopher."